The release notes cover changes up to:

 Today, we're making two important changes to GPT for Work pricing:

-Huge price drops for models available without an API key & paid models available with an API key.
+Huge price drops for models available without an API key and paid models available with an API key.

 Previously free models available with an API key now cost $1 per million tokens.